faiton713/ABCDdataset/README.md

 The paper:

 ## Format
 Each datum in this dataset is a pair of pre- and post-tsunami aerial image patches, and encompasses a target building at the center of the patch.
 These pairs were cropped from aerial images taken before and after the Tohoku earthquake.
+The pixel resolution of pathes is 40 cm.

 Eight data samples are shown in the below figure, where the left and the right column shows "washed-away" and "surviving" classes, respectively.